PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 webapp         10.0.0.54    <nodes>       3000:30607/TCP    9m
 ```

 In the case of the output above we can see that the `webapp` is available on IP address `192.168.99.100` port number `30607`.
-If we now go ahead and point our browser to `http://192.168.99.100:30607/add` we should see the webapp page rendered as before.
-When se enter some numbers and press `add` we should see a result, also the audit link at `http://192.168.99.100/30607/audit` should show a recording of all of our calculations.
+If we now go ahead and point our browser to `http://192.168.99.100:30607/add` we should see the `webapp` page rendered as before.
+When we enter some numbers and press `add` we should see a result, also the audit link at `http://192.168.99.100/30607/audit` should show a recording of all of our calculations.

 The final thing to do is to trigger the build using Git.
 To do this we need to repeat the step of the previous recipe by selecting the `Poll SCM` setting for each project and setting the schedule to `* * * * *` to poll every minute.

 ### How it works
-We have accomplished a lot in this recipe, we now have a functioning microservice system with a continuous delivery pipeline.
+We now have a functioning microservice system with a continuous delivery pipeline.
 This is depicted in the image below:

 ![image](./images/BuildDetail.png)